Skip to main content

 1. Create usage alert and set up thresholds

-Use a valid access token and make a POST call to the /v1/commerce/billing/subscriptions/{external_subscription_id}/alerts endpoint with all required request parameters.
-Path parameter: external_subscription_id is the external_id you provided when you created the subscription.
-On successful alert creation, the PayPal server returns an alert ID.
+Use a valid access token and make a POST call to the /v1/commerce/billing/subscriptions/{external_subscription_id}/alerts endpoint.
+Include the following parameters: Path parameter: external_subscription_id is the external_id you provided when you created the subscription.

 curl -L 'https://api-m.sandbox.paypal.com/v1/commerce/billing/subscriptions/SUB_1752779018503/alerts' \